davidjnash2/weekend-redux-feedback-loop/README.md

 Front End:
     -SPA/Components & Routes
         -Routes
-            /feeling
+            x/feeling
-                -How are you feeling today?
+                x-How are you feeling today?
-                    -number input, 1-5, required
+                x    -number input, 1-5, required
-            /understanding
+            x/understanding
-                -How well are you understanding the content?
-                    -number input, 1-5, required
+            x    -How well are you understanding the content? x        -number input, 1-5, required
-            /support
+            x/support
-                -How well are you being supported?
-                    -number input, 1-5, required
+            x    -How well are you being supported? x        -number input, 1-5, required
-            /comments
+            x/comments
-                -Any comments you want to leave?
-                    -text, not required
+            x    -Any comments you want to leave? x        -text, not required
             /review
                 -Review:
                     -all input values (state)